android/tv-samples/Leanback/README.md

 ```

 - Open the Leanback project within tv-samples in [Android Studio][studio].
-- Compile and deploy to your Android TV device (such as an ADT-2 or ADT-3).
+- Compile and deploy to your Android TV emulator or device (such as an ADT-2 or ADT-3).

 Need more information about getting started with Android TV?
 Check the [official getting started guide][getting-started].